It's a Boy Girl Thing: Plot

-Woody Deane and Nell Bedworth are neighbors and former childhood friends who go to the same high school, but are complete opposites.
+Woody Deane and Nell Bedworth are neighbors who go to the same high school, but are complete opposites.
 Woody is a popular varsity football player while Nell loves literature but lacks social skills.
 They loathe each other and are constantly at odds.

 One day, on a school field trip to a museum, they are forced to work together on an assignment.
 They quickly begin arguing in front of a statue of the ancient Aztec god Tezcatlipoca.
 As they argue, the statue casts a spell upon them—so they wake in each other's bodies the next morning.

 Arriving at school, they immediately blame each other for the body swap, but agree to be the other person until they can switch back.
 At first, they seem to succeed, but quickly return to arguing when they feel they are misrepresenting each other, such as Woody (in Nell's body) answering a question oddly in class.

 The following day, Nell (in Woody's body) arrives at school dressed "dorky" in "Chinos and an Oxford cotton button-down", which frustrates Woody.
 He is even more frustrated after discovering how badly Nell (in Woody's body) failed at football practice.

 As payback, Woody (in Nell's body) dresses provocatively the following day.
 After school, Nell, in retaliation, breaks up with Breanna, Woody's girlfriend.
 The humiliation competition continues when Woody (in Nell's body) drives off with biker boy Nicky, making Nell think she is going to lose her virginity.
 However, Woody cannot do it and leaves Nicky just as he is removing his clothing.

 The following day, Nicky spreads rumors around school about his night with Nell.
 When Nell finds out, she gets very upset and Woody finds her.
 Admitting he didn't actually lose Nell's virginity, he explains that everyone was simply spreading Nicky's lies.
 As Nell feels let down, Woody confronts Nicky.
 Woody (in Nell's body) isn't strong enough, so Nell (in Woody's body) punches him in the face.
 Afterwards, Nell and Woody reach a truce and realize the Tezcatlipoca statue at the museum caused the body swap.